srkuberski/gcvspl/README.md

 ## License

-The content of this package is released to the public domain.
-Woltring's original software is available for unrestricted non-commercial use [2].
+For archiving and documentation purposes, the original Fortran 77 source file (`gcvspl.f`) is duplicated here, as well as the intermediary C code files (`gcvspl.c`, `gcvspl.h`).
+Please adhere to their original copyright (unrestricted non-commercial use [2]).
+Everything else provided in this repository is released to the public domain.

 ## References